 The flavor-filled menu at Amsterdam Falafel & Kabob in Omaha was inspired by its founders’ time abroad and love of European street food.
 The resulting fast-casual eatery blends flavors of India, Africa, Turkey and Egypt into its one-of-a-kind, build-your-own-meal menu.
 No matter what you choose as your main, you’re going to want to get an order of curry fries, the restaurant’s most popular side dish.

 Nevada — Earl of Sandwich

 The Earl of Sandwich was actually founded by direct descendants of the inventor of the sandwich in 2004, and its original location at the Planet Hollywood in Las Vegas remains a popular eatery among locals and visitors alike.
 The Earl’s Club gives you a little bit of everything: It’s filled with turkey, bacon, Swiss cheese, lettuce, tomato and sandwich sauce.

 New Hampshire — El Rincon Zacatecano Taqueria

 El Rincon Zacatecano Taqueria brings authentic Mexican flavors to Manchester.
-Popular dishes include the Nachos El Rincon — crispy tortilla chips covered with refried pinto beans, melted cheese, jalapeños, cilantro, onions, guacamole and sour cream — and the Gorditas Zacatecanas, three handmade thick corn tortillas filled with your choice of fried pork rind, chicken, beef, pork, carnitas or chicken-chipotle mixed in green sauce, onion and cilantro, and the tostadas — two thin and crunchy corn tortillas with a spread of refried beans and your choice of chicken, beef, pork or chicken-chipotle, topped with lettuce, tomatoes, sour cream and cheese.
+Popular dishes include the Nachos El Rincon — crispy tortilla chips covered with refried pinto beans, melted cheese, jalapeños, cilantro, onions, guacamole and sour cream — and the Gorditas Zacatecanas — three handmade thick corn tortillas filled with your choice of fried pork rind, chicken, beef, pork, carnitas or chicken-chipotle mixed in green sauce, onion and cilantro.
+Also popular are the tostadas — two thin and crunchy corn tortillas with a spread of refried beans and your choice of chicken, beef, pork or chicken-chipotle, topped with lettuce, tomatoes, sour cream and cheese.